-Note 22: Assumptions Made about the Future & Other Estimation Uncertainties

-The preparation of financial statements requires management to make judgements, estimates and assumptions that affect the amounts reported as assets and liabilities as at the balance sheet date and the income and expenses reported during the year.
+Note 21: Assumptions Made about the Future & Other Estimation Uncertainties the balance sheet date and the income and expenses reported during the year.
 However, the nature of estimation means that actual outcomes could differ from those estimates.
 The key assumptions and areas of estimation uncertainty that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are: